cloud-elements/devportal/docs/guides/element-mapper/common-resources/mapping.md

 ## Working with Arrays

 We display object arrays in dot notation.
-You can also use dot notaton to nest objects in your common resource.
+You can also use dot notation to nest objects in your common resource.
 For example, you might want to nest address properties like those shown in the example below:

 ![Nesting Example](img/Nesting.png)